 When no longer required, move the patient out to facilitate cleaning the room appropriately.
+In outbreak or epidemic scenarios e.g. Norovirus or influenza, cohorting may be required, this must be discussed with the IPT or on-call microbiologist.
 The inconvenience of having to clean the single room and vacated bed space to the appropriate level should NOT be a barrier to the appropriate placement of patients with a higher Isolation priority.